DH

 Creating a Full Stack Application with Django, FastAPI, and Next.js

 In this tutorial, we will create a full stack application using Django for the backend, FastAPI for the API, and Next.js for the frontend.
-This stack is fast, flexible, and has been used on many projects, including those with millions of users at AppSumo.
+This stack is battle-tested in production SaaS projects and gives you strong scaffolding, fast async APIs, and a modern frontend — all running in Docker containers you can ship to any cloud provider.

-• FastAPI: We choose FastAPI because of its speed, OpenAPI support, built-in docs, and Pydantic schemas and validation.
+• FastAPI: We choose FastAPI because of its speed, OpenAPI support, built-in interactive docs, and Pydantic schemas and validation.
+FastAPI runs on Starlette and is fully ASGI-native, which makes it a natural fit alongside Django's ASGI adapter — both can share the same uvicorn worker without thread-pool workarounds.

 • Next.js: We utilize Next.js for its flexibility in providing server-side rendering (SSR), static site generation (SSG), and incremental static regeneration (ISR) on a per-page basis.